 We will engage in continuous improvement and development to ensure that we provide the highest quality product for our communities and audiences.

-Ms. Payne's many credits, include touring with productions of Cab Calloway, Stevie Wonder, Redd Foxx, John Hendricks and Lindy Hop innovators Mama Lu Parks and Norma Miller.
-Her choreographic credits include the production ''Black Heroes and the Hall of Fame,'' which later toured the US and England and the restaging of Oscar Brown Jr.'s award winning musical ''The Great Nitty Gritty.''
+Payne's many credits include touring with productions of Cab Calloway, Stevie Wonder, Redd Foxx, John Hendricks and Lindy Hop innovators Mama Lu Parks and Norma Miller.
+Her choreographic credits include the production ''Black Heroes and the Hall of Fame,'' which later toured the United States and England, and the restaging of Oscar Brown Jr.'s award winning musical ''The Great Nitty Gritty.''
 She is included in dance documentaries produced by Nippon Television (Japan NY), by the BBC and has received the prestigious Ruth Page award two times, in 1994 for Dance Achievement and in 2001 for Lifetime Service.